Recommended Books On Acting To Level Up Your Skills

 The Actor’s Life: A Survival Guide by Jenna Fischer

-This book differs from others on this list because while it does not discuss various acting techniques, it is very helpful for everyday life and your eventual success as an actor.
+This book differs from others on this list because while it does not discuss various acting techniques, it is constructive for everyday life and your eventual success as an actor.

 When you read this, you are faced with the reality that Jenna Fischer faced while she struggled to land roles and how she became the successful actress she is today.